GameStop tumbles, Clover Health rises in 'meme stock' rollercoaster

 In the past two weeks, the so-called “meme stocks” have received $1.27 billion of retail inflows, Vanda Research said on Wednesday.
 That matched their peak in January, when the surge in GameStop shares squeezed short sellers and further boosted the stock price.

-Shares of AMC Entertainment were down 6.0%, while prison operator Geo Group (GEO.N) - the latest "meme stock" - slumped 8.5% after surging 38% on Wednesday.
+Shares of AMC Entertainment were down 6.0%, while prison operator Geo Group - the latest “meme stock” - slumped 8.5% after surging 38% on Wednesday.
+(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Sriraj Kalluvila)

 Our Standards: The Thomson Reuters Trust Principles.